Birju Maharaj: Career

 Maharaj also choreographed and composed music for many Indian movies.
 Some of the performances that he choreographed included for Saswati Sen in Satyajit Ray's Shatranj ke Khiladi (1977), Madhuri Dixit in Dil To Pagal Hai (1997), Devdas (2002) and Dedh Ishqiya (2014), Kamal Haasan in Vishwaroopam (2012), Deepika Padukone in Bajirao Mastani (2015) and Alia Bhatt in Kalank (2019).
 His choreography for Kamal Hassan in Vishwaroopam won him the National Film Award for Best Choreography in 2012, while his choreography for Deepika Padukone in Bajirao Mastani won him a Filmfare Award for Best Choreography in 2016.

 Maharaj was one of the youngest artists to receive the Sangeet Natak Akademi Award, when he received the award at the age of 28.
 He also received the Padma Vibhushan, India's second highest civilian award, in 1986.

 Personal life

 Maharaj was married and had five children (2 sons and 3 daughters).
 In later life, Maharaj had kidney disease and diabetes, and received dialysis.
-He died from a heart attack at his residence in Delhi, on 16 January 2022, less than a month before his 84th birthday.
+He died from a heart attack at his residence in Delhi, on 16 January 2022, at age 83.